Timo4ey/connect_airpods_via_python/README.md

+# Connecting Bluetooth devices to your linux desctop
 If you want to automate connecting and disconnecting your Airpods to your laptop clicking a couple of buttons then you are in the right place.

 Here you'll find the easy way to do it.